Dominique Santana Salerno

 Dominique is a rare individual who has the unique ability to communicate the internal benefits of practice and timeless spiritual concepts in a practical and down to earth manner.
 Her open heart and relaxed approach enables her to truly connect with her students, inspiring those she works with to empower all areas of their lives.

-As a teacher, Anthony shares his exceptional wisdom and understanding about life and assists people to open their hearts and minds and awaken the magnificent potential within.
+Anthony teaches the philosophy modules in AYA’s Yoga Teacher Training Program.
+He is an inspired teacher and loves sharing his wisdom and understanding about life to assist people to open their hearts and minds and awaken the magnificent potential within.

 Melanie Mackintosh is a co-owner of the Australian Yoga Academy and Director of Education, where she manages AYA’s highly regarded Advanced Diploma of Yoga Teacher training program.